FineUploader/fine-uploader/docs/api/fineuploaderbasic.md

 * `clearStoredFiles()` - Clears the internal list of stored files and `Blob`s.
 Only applicable when `autoUpload` is set to false.

 * `getInProgress()` - Returns the number of files or `Blob`s that are either currently uploading or waiting in line to be uploaded.
+Note that calling this method inside of an `onCancel` callback will return a value that includes the upload associated with the `onCancel` callback.
+This is due to the fact that the upload will not be cancelled until the `onCancel` callback returns, since this callback provides the opportunity to prevent the upload from being cancelled by returning false inline or via a promise.

 * `getNetUploads()` - Returns the number of files or `Blob`s that have both been successfully uploaded and have NOT been deleted.